goog-lukemc/pubsub-loadgen/README.md

   >> Name of the topic to connect to.
 If the topic is not found it will be created.(Required)

 ## Limitations
-pubsubvt is only message volume is bound by the CPU, RAM, Network resource avalibility.
+pubsubvt is message volume bound by the CPU, RAM, Network resource avalibility.
 A 2 core system with 1.4 gigs of RAM can generate roughly 12k message per second.
 If your requirements are higher, add resources to the host OS or add worker nodes and adjust commandline paramters accordingly.